unboagable/software-engineering-roadmap/Computer Science Review/Notes/Languages/Java/Theory and Specification/Theory and Specification.md

 * final methods can not be overridden
 * you can call parent class method in overriding method using super keyword

+## Polymorphism

+* polymorphism is the ability of an object to take on many forms
+* the most common use of polymorphism in OOP occurs when a parent class reference is used to refer to a child class object

+## Abstraction

+* abstraction is a process of hiding the implementation details from the user, only the functionality will be provided to the user
+* abstraction is achieved using abstract classes and interfaces

+## Encapsulation

+* encapsulation in Java is a mechanism of wrapping the data (variables) and code acting on the data (methods) together as a single unit
+* the variables of a class will be hidden from other classes, and can be accessed only through the methods of their current class, also known as data hiding
+* encapsulation in Java
+  * declare the variables of a class as private
+  * provide public setter and getter methods to modify and view the variables values

 ## Access Modifiers

 * public